Women in supply chain management has been saved

 While we support our supply chain clients that foster inclusive cultures in their organizations, we’re also embarking on a series of internal inclusion programs, from educational partnerships and conference sponsorship to mentoring and leadership development.
 And we’re already seeing great results.

 We recently expanded our leadership development program.
 Initially, it was aimed at senior leadership, but it’s now a mobile program for different levels of the organization.
 It aims to build leadership capacities as part of core skillset at an early phase.
-As part of its supply chain practice, Deloitte’s ADVANCE program provides advocate pairings, professional development, and other resources for women to help move the needle.

 Within the federal practice, we have developed a sponsorship program to build skills.
 We have already seen increased involvement in business development and eminence.
 We also sponsor major educational programs at universities and partner with conferences, like APICS, to raise the visibility of supply chain work and encourage talent.